humdrum-tools/vhv-documentation/filters/dissonant/index.md

 ### Appoggiaturas (T, t) ###

 An appoggiatura is a dissonance that is relatively accented with respect to the notes before and after it.
 It is approached by leap and resolved down by step.
 It is labeled with a `T` when the leap is up and `t` when the leap is down.
+This label is only assigned if the requirements are met and the note would otherwise be unexplainable.
+This excerpt from the Sanctus of Josquin's [Missa Hercules dux Ferrarie](http://josquin.stanford.edu/work/?id=Jos1101) features an appoggiatura approached from below.

 {% include verovio.html
 	humdrum-visible="false"